pleabargain/EnglishHelpsYourCareer/tense present perfect.md

 3. We --have lived-- here for three years.

 -   Has lived: She has lived here all her life.
+-   I have been on the metro for hours.
 -   Have written: They have written three letters already.
 -   Have worked: I have worked here since I graduated school.
 -   Has done: He has finished his homework.